Riaz unearths cyber entrepreneur saga

-What is checklist for young cyber entrepreneurs before practically stepping into online business?
+What is checklist for young cyber entrepreneur before practically stepping into online business?
 What is the necessary homework to be done?

-These parameters must be checked first before hopping onto the bandwagon of cyber entrepreneurship:
+These parameters must be checked first before hopping onto the bandwagon of cyber entrepreneur:

 Is technology knowledge mandatory for cyber entrepreneur or any other professional and layman can make mark in it?